stefanwalther/sense-go/README.md

 });
 ```

-## Deployment by convention
+## Conventions
-The entire concept follows **conventions** being used when setting up a project (when e.g. working on Qlik Sense visualization extensions):
+The entire concept follows conventions (or best practices) being used when setting up a project:

 ```
 | PROJECT-ROOT